lmartinking/qs2/README.md

 When the bounds is large (eg: the size of Victoria or greater), it may be faster to use `.s2.contains` directly (no pre-cull).

+## Licence

+LGPLv3.
+See `LICENSE` and `COPYING.LESSER`.

+Copyright (c) 2016 Lucas Martin-King.

+Other parts of this software (eg: RapidJSON) are covered by other licences.